bbchung/clighter8/README.md

-# Clighter8: VIM plugin to do syntax highlight, code format, refactor, based on Clang
+# Clighter8: Vim plugin to do syntax highlight, code format, refactor, based on Clang

 ## Intro

-Clighter8 is a VIM plugin to support C-family code powered by libclang.
+Clighter8 is a Vim plugin to support C-family code powered by libclang.
 Currently it can highlight code semantically and do rename-refactor.
-Clighter8's engine is highly optimized for VIM's new async io mechanism, that means Clighter8 will run in background totally, and it won't slow down the performance of VIM.
+Clighter8's engine is highly optimized for Vim's new async io mechanism, that means Clighter8 runs in background totally, and it won't slow down the performance of Vim.

 ## Requirements

 Clighter8 requires the following things:

 * Vim with +job and +channel features
-* [libclang][libclang]
+* [libclang][libclang], (3.9 is recommended)

 ## Installation

-Use a VIM plugin manager, for example
+Use a plugin manager, for example

 * Vundle Install:
 ```vim